---

 3. Select the **Check for Update**.

 The system queues the media items if it detects a version change.
-It updates process immediately or during the next cron run.
+It queues the asset and process during the next cron run.

 ### Through Drush commands